JoineryHQ/com.joineryhq.fbtok/README.md

   the `membership_id` query parameter (e.g. `/#?member_id=124`, `/#?member_id=125`,
   etc.)
-- By using this extension, you can generate (and share) a URL in which the membership_id is hashed in an unguessable way (e.g. https://example.org/civicrm/mem-stat/#?id=5a53990cc6f92f7d5cae2e4c8930cc8eb61694efa029c9d8eab9b3536d72cf9|123), so that merely changing the `123` to `124` will create a non-functional URL, thus protecting the privacy of member '124' (and other members).
+- By using this extension, you can generate (and share) a URL in which the membership_id is tokenized in an unguessable way (e.g. https://example.org/civicrm/mem-stat/#?id=5a53990cc6f92f7d5cae2e4c8930cc8eb61694efa029c9d8eab9b3536d72cf9|123), so that merely changing the `123` to `124` will create a non-functional URL, thus protecting the privacy of member '124' (and other members).